Fiduciary Nondisclosure and Misrepresentation Claims

 A fiduciary may be held liable for breach under ERISA if they fail to disclose material information to plan participants, or if they otherwise misrepresent material information in such a way that misleads plan participants.
 For example, if a fiduciary fails to disclose that they are making high-risk investments with plan assets, thus substantially increasing the risk profile for plan participants, a court would likely find that the failure to disclose such investment (or misrepresenting such investment as low-risk) would constitute a breach of the fiduciary duty.

 We understand that not all litigants have the same budget constraints.
-To that end, we work closely with our clients to offer customized fee arrangements that are intended to cost-effectively lead to a successful resolution of their claims.
+To that end, our Houston ERISA lawyers work closely with our clients to offer customized fee arrangements that are intended to cost-effectively lead to a successful resolution of their claims.